-If you’re planning to write the GRE waiver letter soon and you’re asking what the GRE test is about or want to know what is GMAT, you have found the right article online highlighting its structure and duration.
+If you’re planning to write the GRE waiver letter soon and you’re asking what the GRE test is about, you have found the right article online highlighting its structure and duration.
 The Graduate Record Examination (GRE) is a standardized exam, which is accepted for admissions in different disciplines worldwide.
 For example, those seeking to get a specialized master’s course or master’s degree, or a doctoral or MBA degree can sit for the exam.

 What Is the GRE?

-Before you consider submitting a GRE waiver request letter, learn more about the test.
+Before you consider submitting a GRE waiver request letter, learn more about the test (or find out what is GMAT if you need).
 In 2017, it is conducted by the ETS, or the Educational Testing Service, a US-based organization.
 The exam is available both in a paper – or computer-based formats.
 The exam subjects measure several things, such as student knowledge in a certain field.
 This year, the GRE is made available in more than 1000 testing centers worldwide.
 What does the exam cover?
 It covers three major sections or areas – quantitative reasoning, verbal reasoning and analytical writing.

 The analytical section of the exam uses the 0-6 scale, while 130-170 scale for both the quantitative reasoning and verbal reasoning.
 This exam with an international level accepts applicants regardless of their qualification and age because this year’s exam sets no eligibility criteria set.
 But then, the candidates should fulfill their admissions for the individual schools or institutes where they’re applying.